Working with Julia packages

 -

-Julia.jl is the main package repository for the Julia programming language.
+Julia.jl is the main repository of packages for the Julia programming language.
 This repository is stored on the GitHub platform and contains many useful packages and tools developed by the community for working with the Julia language.

 -